Nathan Gorman: Early career

-Gorman vs. Howe

 In his sixth fight on 1 October 2016, he beat David Howe to win the vacant Central Area heavyweight title.

 In July 2017, it was announced that Gorman has signed a promotional contract with Frank Warren's Queensberry Promotions, with his future fights set to be televised on BoxNation and BT Sport.

-Gorman vs. Soltby

 He stopped Mohamed Soltby in five rounds in November 2017 to win the vacant WBC International Silver title.

 Gorman vs. Cojanu

 He retained his title with a unanimous decision (UD) victory over former WBO heavyweight title challenger Răzvan Cojanu in December 2018.

 Gorman vs. Johnson

-He defeated veteran Kevin Johnson by UD over ten rounds in March 2019.
+He defeated former world title challenger Kevin Johnson by UD over ten rounds in March 2019.

 Gorman vs. Dubois

 In July 2019, he fought Daniel Dubois for the vacant British heavyweight title, losing by knockout (KO) in the fifth round, his first loss in 17 fights.
 Dubois was ranked #11 by the WBO at heavyweight at the time.